upnodedev/tmkms-yubihsm-install-shell/Readme.md

 4. In your terminal, initiate the command: `./tmkms-install.sh`.
 5. As the setup process commences, choose '2' to progress with the Key Management configuration.
 6. Subsequently, select '1' to advance with the key importation procedure.
 7. Please input numeric values starting from 1 in the Key ID field, such as 1, 2, 3, and so on.
 Kindly make note of the relation between the Key ID, serial number, and chain ID.
 8. Paste the `priv_validator_key.json` file path, which was copied to the clipboard in step 3.
 9. Your key will now be imported into your YubiHSM, and an encrypted backup of the key will be stored in the `yubihsm-backup` folder.

+### Generating Key

+Please follow the instructions detailed below:

+1. In your terminal, initiate the command: `./tmkms-install.sh`.
+2. As the setup process commences, choose '2' to progress with the Key Management configuration.
+3. Subsequently, select '2' to advance with the key generation procedure.
+7. Please input numeric values starting from 1 in the Key ID field, such as 1, 2, 3, and so on.
+Kindly make note of the relation between the Key ID, serial number, and chain ID.
+8. Paste the `priv_validator_key.json` file path, which was copied to the clipboard in step 3.
+9. Your key will now be imported into your YubiHSM, and an encrypted backup of the key will be stored in the `yubihsm-backup` folder.